sandeel/tribe/doc/documentation.md

 ### Points

-A Tribe Leader confirms that the task has been done and the points are awarded to the Tribe as a whole.
+A Tribe Leader confirms that the task has been done and the points are awarded to the Tribe.

-The accumulated points are visible to all tribe members.
+The accumulated points are visible to all Tribe Members.

 ### Rewards

-If the tribe scores enough points in a given week, rewards are unlocked.
-Rewards are in "levels" eg., the Level 1 rewards might be unlocked after 100 points, Level 2 after 200, and so on.
+If the Tribe scores enough points in a given week, Rewards are achieved.

-Rewards are set by a tribe leader, and are specific to tribe members.
-For example, for parents the Level 1 reward might be a bottle of wine or cinema trip.
+Rewards are set by a Tribe Leader, and are specific to Tribe Members.
+For example, for parents a reward might be a bottle of wine or cinema trip.
 For the older kids, the equivalent reward might be pocket money or phone top-up.
 For the youngest kid, it might be sweets.
-It is up to the tribe leader to ensure the rewards are roughly equal in value.
-All tribe members can view what rewards (for both themselves and other tribe members) are available for each level on a given week.
+All Tribe members can view what Rewards (for both themselves and other Tribe Members) are available.

 Tribe has a selection of default rewards to choose from, however the Tribe leaders have the option to customise the rewards.

-Sample rewards for kids are
+Sample rewards are

+* Breakfast in bed
+* 1 hour Playstation
+* Trip to cinema
+* Game of Golf with Dad
+* Shopping with Mum
+* Day off chores
+* Swimming
+* Trip to Zoo
+* museum visit
-* amounts of pocket money (a multiplier system is available to award appropriate levels of pocket money based on the kids' ages)
+* amounts of pocket money
 * phone top-up credit
 * presents (eg. a toy, new phone)